The power of real-time data visualization

 Reading time: about 8 min

-Every day there are approximately to read the news, buy products, book vacations, watch movies, and much more.
+Every day there are approximately 4.9 billion people using the internet to read the news, buy products, book vacations, watch movies, and much more.
 Every click generates valuable data that companies can use to help them create a better experience for their customers.

 As increasing amounts of data are generated, collected, and stored in data centers around the world, It’s more important than ever that you can quickly analyze and understand what the data is telling you so you can make informed decisions.